Mastercode-Lunarbyte/Sales-Analysis/README.md

 The generated CSV file (`sales_data.csv`) can be loaded into **Power BI** for further analysis and dashboard creation.

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache License**.

 ## 🚀 How to Contribute
 We welcome contributions!
 Follow these steps to get started: